benhoyt/benhoyt.github.com/writings/count-words.md

 >     foo 2
 >     defenestration 1

-The reason I think this is a good interview question is that it's somewhat harder to solve than [FizzBuzz](https://blog.codinghorror.com/why-cant-programmers-program/), yet it doesn't suffer from the "invert a binary tree on this whiteboard" issue.
-It's the kind of thing a programmer might have to write a script for in real life, and it shows whether they understand file I/O, hash tables (maps), and how to use their language's `sort` function.
-There's a little bit of trickiness in the sorting part, because most hash data structures aren't ordered, and if they are, it's by key or insertion order and not by value.
+I think this is a good interview question because it's somewhat harder to solve than [FizzBuzz](https://blog.codinghorror.com/why-cant-programmers-program/), but it doesn't suffer from the "invert a binary tree on this whiteboard" issue.
+It's the kind of thing a programmer might have to write a script for in real life, and it shows whether they understand file I/O, hash tables (maps), and how to use their language's sort function.
+There's a little bit of trickiness in the sorting part, because most hash tables aren't ordered, and if they are, it's by key or insertion order and not by value.

 After the candidate has a basic solution, you can push it in all sorts of different directions: what about capitalization? punctuation? how does it order two words with the same frequency? what's the performance bottleneck likely to be? how does it fare in terms of big-O? what's the memory usage? roughly how long would your program take to process a 1GB file? would your solution still work for 1TB? and so on.
 Or you can take it in a "software engineering" direction and talk about error handling, testability, turning it into a hardened command line utility, etc.

 A basic solution reads the file line-by-line, converts to lowercase, splits each line into words, and counts the frequencies in a hash table.
-When it's done that, it converts the hash table to a list of key-value pairs, sorts by value (largest first), and finally prints them out.
+When that's done, it converts the hash table to a list of word-count pairs, sorts by count (largest first), and prints them out.

 In Python, one obvious solution using a plain `dict` might look like this (imports elided):